microsoft/azuredatastudio/extensions/query-store/README.md

 ## Overview

-Query Store extension for Azure Data Studio simplifies assists users with troubleshooting query performance in SQL Server and Azure SQL and understanding issues caused by plan changes.
+The Query Store extension for Azure Data Studio simplifies and assists users with troubleshooting query performance in SQL Server and Azure SQL, and with understanding issues caused by plan changes.

 ## Privacy Statement